Asana vs Teamwork (vs ProWorkflow)

 Understanding each platform’s core philosophy reveals why feature comparisons often miss the point.

-Asana was born from Facebook’s internal need to reduce “work about work.”
+Asana software was born from Facebook’s internal need to reduce “work about work.”
 Founders Dustin Moskovitz and Justin Rosenstein built it as a universal work management platform where any team could organize any type of work.
 This breadth is both its strength and limitation.
 Asana excels at helping marketing teams plan campaigns, product teams track sprints, and HR teams manage recruiting.
-But this generalist approach means it lacks specialized features that client services businesses need.
+This broad approach makes it great for collaboration tools, but limited in its billing features and financial reporting.

-Teamwork emerged from a web agency’s frustration with existing tools.
+Teamwork project management software emerged from a web agency’s frustration with existing project management tools.
 Founders Peter Coppinger and Dan Mackey needed something that understood the realities of client work: tracking billable hours, managing budgets, and keeping clients in the loop.
 Every feature reflects this origin story.
 Native time tracking isn’t an afterthought; it’s central to how projects are managed.

 ProWorkflow predates both, starting in 2002 when Julian Stone created a basic job tracking app for his PalmPilot.
-This longer history shows in its approach: ProWorkflow focuses on core project management needs for professional services without trying to be everything to everyone.
-It’s built for marketing agencies, AEC (Architecture, Engineering, Construction) firms, IT companies, and software development teams who need robust project tracking without unnecessary complexity.
+Designed as project management software for professional services, such as marketing agencies, AEC (Architecture, Engineering, Construction) firms, IT companies, and software development teams.
+It offers all the tools needed to organize, manage, and collaborate:

 Asana excels at team collaboration and strategic alignment